astronomer/apache-airflow-providers-isolation/CONTRIBUTING.md

 ### Inline Module Documentation

-Every Python module, including all hooks, operators, sensors, and transfers, should be documented inline via [sphinx-templated docstrings](https://pythonhosted.org/an_example_pypi_project/sphinx.html).
+Every Python module, including all hooks, operators, sensors, and transfers, should be documented inline.
 These docstrings should be included at the top of each module file and contain three sections separated by blank lines:
 - A one-sentence description explaining what the module does.
 - A longer description explaining how the module works.
 This can include details such as code blocks or blockquotes.
-For more information Sphinx markdown directives, read the [Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-code-block).
 - A declarative definition of parameters that you can pass to the module, templated per the example below.

-### README

-The README for your provider package should give users an overview of what your provider package does.
-Specifically, it should include:

-- High-level documentation about the provider's service.
-- Steps for building a connection to the service from Airflow.
-- What modules exist within the package.
-- An exact set of dependencies and versions that your provider has been tested with.
-- Guidance for contributing to the provider package.

 ## Functional Testing Standards